College of the Holy Cross: Fenwick, O'Callahan, Rehm, Visual Resources, and Worcester Art Museum libraries

+The Rehm Library, dedicated in September 2001, is housed within Smith Hall.
+It serves as the primary public space for the Center for Religion, Ethics, and Culture and other departments with offices within Smith Hall.
+Rehm Library houses a non-circulating collection of primary texts from an array of religious traditions.
+It was named in honor of alumnus Jack Rehm '54 and his family.

 College Archives

 Dinand Library also houses the College Archives which collects, preserves, and arranges records of permanent value from the college's foundation in 1843 to the present.
 The archives contain complete runs of all college publications including yearbooks, the college catalog, The Crusader, its predecessor The Tomahawk, the literary magazine The Purple, newsletters, pamphlets, and similar material.
 An extensive photograph collection documents administrators, staff, faculty, students, alumni, athletic teams, student activities, the built environment, and college life in general.

 There is also an extensive collection of audiovisual material documenting theatrical plays, lectures, and sporting and other events.
 The College Archives also hold a Special Collections section which consists of a Rare Book Collection and the Jesuitana Collection (material by and about Jesuits).
-Noted collections include the papers of James Michael Curley, David I. Walsh, Louise Imogen Guiney, and Joseph J. Williams, S.J.
+Noted collections include the papers of James Michael Curley, David I. Walsh, Louise Imogen Guiney, and Joseph J. Williams.
 There are also collections of material by and about Jesuits, college alumni, and friends of the college.
-The first naval chaplain to receive the Medal of Honor, Joseph T. O'Callahan, S.J., was laid to rest in the cemetery on campus and his award is kept in the college archives.
-The archives also hold research material about Catholic New England, the education of deaf Catholics, the Holocaust, as well as New England history.
+The papers and medals of the first naval chaplain to receive the Medal of Honor, Joseph T. O'Callahan, are kept in the college archives.
+The archives also hold research material about Catholic New England, the education of deaf Catholics, the Holocaust, and New England history.